idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 }
 ```

-Now we want to implement a function that uses an informal greeter interface, if it supported by the provided plugin, or formal greeter interface otherwise.
-Plus, the greeter is passed as a plugin reference to it, so we don't know its concrete data type until runtime.
+Now we want to implement a function that tries to an informal greeter interface, if it supported by the provided plugin.
+If plugin, however, does not support an informal interface, it will try to use formal interface.
+The function will use a dynamic dispatch, since according to the story, we don't know the real implementation until runtime.

 ```rust
 pub fn rsvp(first_name: &str, last_name: &str, plugin: &???) -> String {